JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 2 Editing `openssl.cnf` (CA defaults)

-You opened the copied `openssl.cnf` in the Pico editor, navigated to the CA section, and specifically changed the setting that the lab asked you to change: **allow repeated subjects** by setting:
+We opened the copied `openssl.cnf` in the nano editor, navigated to the CA section, and specifically changed the setting that the lab asked us to change: **allow repeated subjects** by setting:

-* `unique_subject = no` (uncommented)
+* `unique_subject = no` (to uncomment)

-That matches the lab’s note (“very likely we will do that in the lab”).

 ![Figure 3](./screenshots/screenshots-week11/task1/3.png)
 <figcaption><b>Figure 3.</b>–Opening the copied <code>openssl.cnf</code> file using the Pico text editor.</figcaption>